jendcruz22/DeepAudiobookTunerApp/README.md

 * This flask application uses various templates that are created using HTML and are stored in the [templates](https://github.com/jendcruz22/DeepAudiobookTunerApp/tree/master/templates) folder.

 * The [CSS](https://github.com/jendcruz22/DeepAudiobookTunerApp/tree/master/static/css) and [JavaScript](https://github.com/jendcruz22/DeepAudiobookTunerApp/tree/master/static/js) files used by the HTML templates are stored in the [static](https://github.com/jendcruz22/DeepAudiobookTunerApp/tree/master/static) folder.
-This folder also consists of the images and [icons](https://github.com/jendcruz22/DeepAudiobookTunerApp/tree/master/static/img) that the application uses.

 * The main page ie the [index.html](https://github.com/jendcruz22/DeepAudiobookTunerApp/blob/master/templates/index.html) file consists of the basic details of this application: How it works, about the system, about the team, etc.